AlexiaChen/AlexiaChen/README.md

 ### Hi there 👋， I am Alex Chen, Chinese.

- To be a problem solver, Coding just for fun.

  Read and write lots of code, clone existing things as exercises, learn deeply.  - [John Carmack](https://twitter.com/ID_AA_Carmack/status/735315594262745088)